 - Ella Baker Center, Who Was Ella Baker?

-- Teaching Tolerance, Riding with Rosa
+- Learning for Justice, Riding with Rosa

-- Teaching Tolerance, Violence Prevention (Malcolm X)
+- Learning for Justice, Violence Prevention (Malcolm X)

 - Rethinking Schools, Adam Sanchez